Azure Spring Apps FAQ

 It depends on the logic of resource providers that own the extension resources.
 The extension resources of a

-Microsoft.AppPlatform instance do not belong to the same namespace, so the behavior varies by resource provider.
+Microsoft.AppPlatform instance don't belong to the same namespace, so the behavior varies by resource provider.
 For example, the delete/move operation won't cascade to the diagnostics settings resources.
 If a new Azure Spring Apps instance is provisioned with the same resource ID as the deleted one, or if the previous Azure Spring Apps instance is moved back, the previous diagnostics settings resources continue extending it.

 You can delete the Azure Spring Apps diagnostic settings by using Azure CLI: